Drutol/AoLibs/AoLibs/docs/navigation-android.md

 ## Introduction

-The idea behind this navigation mechanism is simillar to how WPF/UWP's `<Frame>` element works.
+The idea behind this navigation mechanism is similar to how WPF/UWP's `<Frame>` element works.
 Namely we are have one root page that hosts all other pages.
-These pages are managed by libary within this frame.
+These pages are managed by library within this frame.

 ## Setup